 A Node Operator survey was distributed via private channels and threads that are used by core teams and Foundations for communications to their validator sets, as well as via private forums for validator teams.
-Participants were also recruited for audio interviews.
-The anonymous quotes in this paper come from free text fields in the anonymous survey and the transcripts of these longer semi-structured interviews.
-The survey questions and semi-structured interview discussion areas are below.
+The survey questions are below, followed by the results.

-\subsubsection{Survey questions}
+\subsection{Survey questions}

 \begin{enumerate}[noitemsep] \item In a business as usual scenario, via which of the following communication channels would you or your node operations team typically expect to hear of a software upgrade (non-consensus-breaking or soft-fork)?